KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

 # -match

-The `-match` opperator takes a regular expression.
+The `-match` opperator takes a regular expression and returns `$true` if the pattern matches.

     $message = 'there is an error with your file'
     $message -match 'error'

     '123-45-6789' -match '\d\d\d-\d\d-\d\d\d\d'

-When the pattern matches, then `-match` will evaulate to true.
+If you apply a match to an array, you will get a list of all the items that match the pattern.

+    PS> $data = @(
+           "General text without meaning"
+           "my ssn is 123-45-6789"
+           "some other string"
+           "another SSN 123-12-1234"
+       )
+    PS> $data -match '\d\d\d-\d\d-\d\d\d\d'

+    my ssn is 123-45-6789
+    another SSN 123-12-1234

 ## -like